Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities

-In \citet{fadaki2022multi} flow units of different decision variables or parameters differ.
-For example, if inflow is in terms of vaccine lots and outflow is in terms of vaccine vials, corresponding variables must be multiplied by appropriate conversion coefficient.
-Moreover, \citet{hinojosa2000multiperiod} consider fractional flow (i.e. using continuous decision variables instead of discrete decision variables).
+In \citet{fadaki2022multi}, flow units of different decision variables or parameters differ.
+For example, if inflow is in terms of vaccine lots and outflow is in terms of vaccine vials, corresponding variables must be multiplied by the appropriate conversion coefficient.
+Moreover, \citet{hinojosa2000multiperiod} consider fractional flow (i.e., using continuous decision variables instead of discrete decision variables).

-\subsubsection{Cold Storage Refrigeration Requirement:}
+\subsubsection{Cold Storage Refrigeration Requirement}

 Vaccines may have varying storage requirements in terms of temperature, e.g., cold, very cold, or ultra cold.
 Ultra cold storage satisfies very cold storage requirements, but not the other way around.
-Additionally, distribution centers can have different capacities for each level of refrigeration, which can vary over time.
-For example, \citet{tavana2021mathematical} employ \eqref{eq: Capacity with Forcing} to maintain the capacity restriction for very cold storage, \eqref{eq: Capacity with Forcing2} to sustain the capacity restriction for very cold storage, and \eqref{eq: Capacity with Forcing3} to ensure the capacity restriction for ultra cold storage at distribution center $j$ during time period $t$.
-These equations assume that everything received by a distribution center will be distributed to vaccination centers during the same time duration.
+Additionally, distribution centers (DCs) can have different capacities for each level of refrigeration, which can vary over time.
+For example, \citet{tavana2021mathematical} employ \eqref{eq: Capacity with Forcing} to maintain the capacity restriction for very cold storage, \eqref{eq: Capacity with Forcing2} to sustain the capacity restriction for very cold storage, and \eqref{eq: Capacity with Forcing3} to ensure the capacity restriction for ultra cold storage at distribution center (DC) $j$ during time period $t$.
+These equations assume that everything received by a distribution center (DC) will be distributed to vaccination centers (VCs) during the same time duration.

-Also the binary location decisions need to be linked to the outflow and inflow from a DC.
-Equation \eqref{eq: Forcing individually second echelon} links the outflow to the location decision variable, based on refrigeration type.
+The binary location decisions also need to be linked to the outflow and inflow from a distribution center (DC).
+Equation \eqref{eq: Forcing individually second echelon} links the outflow to the location decision variable, based on the required refrigeration type.

-Similarly, \eqref{eq: Forcing individually first echelon2} ensures the same relation for inflow respecting the assumption that unlike cold and very cold storage type, no new DC will be set up for ultra cold storage; ultra cold storage facility can only be added to an existing DC.
+Similarly, \eqref{eq: Forcing individually first echelon2} ensures the same relation for inflow respecting the assumption that unlike cold and very cold storage type, no new distribution centers (DCs) will be set up for ultra cold storage; ultra cold storage facility can only be added to an existing distribution center (DC).